HomeArticlesComparisonLTCG vs STCG Tax

 Verdict

-The single highest-impact rule: hold listed equity and equity mutual funds for at least 12 months and 1 day.
-The difference between 20% STCG and 12.5% LTCG (with a Rs 1.25 lakh exemption on top) is the single largest legal tax saving available to Indian retail investors.
+The single highest-impact rule here: hold listed equity and equity mutual funds for at least 12 months and 1 day.
+The gap between 20% STCG and 12.5% LTCG, with a Rs 1.25 lakh exemption on top, is the largest legal tax saving available to Indian retail investors.

-For real estate, the threshold is 24 months.
-For gold, 24 months.
-For REITs, 36 months.
+For real estate, the threshold sits at 24 months.
+Same for gold.
+For REITs, it's 36 months.
 Know these numbers before you sell.

-Book up to Rs 1.25 lakh in equity LTCG every April at the start of the financial year — tax-free, automatically, by design.
-If you are not doing this, you are paying tax you do not legally owe.
+Book up to Rs 1.25 lakh in equity LTCG every April at the start of the financial year.
+It's tax-free, automatic, and built into the rules for exactly this purpose.
+Skip it and you're paying tax you don't legally owe.

 Frequently Asked Questions